How Can Someone Can Protect Their Children And Other Heirs?

 What Provisions Should Someone Include In A Will?

-The most important reason for parents to prepare a will and have an estate plan in place is to protect their children.
-If you’re a parent with minor children, you want to make sure that you have a will in place, no matter what, even if you prepare it as quickly as you can.
-If parents of minor children both die without a will designating the guardian of the children, the guardianship process can become complicated.
-If you have not named a guardian for your minor children in your will or in a separate document, then a judge is going to decide who will care for them.
-The judge will, of course, consider the best interest of the child but will have no document guiding them in the choice you would make for your child.
+A Will leaves instructions for transferring property after your death.
+The provisions of a will names the personal representative or executor, designates heirs to receive assets and tangible personal property, designates a guardian for your children, and can even provide for a beloved pet.
+If you are a parent with minor children, you want to make sure that you have a will and guardianship designations in place.
+If both parents die without designating a guardian of the children, the guardianship process can become chaotic and complicated at a time when your children need stability.
+If you have not named a guardian for your minor children in your will or a separate document, then a judge is going to decide who will care for them.
+The judge will, of course, consider the best interest of the child, but will have no document guiding them.

-Even if the judge chooses the guardian that you would have chosen for your child, your family has to face uncertainty, delays, and additional expenses, as they wait for the probate court to set a date to designate the long term guardian for your children.
-The best way to prevent that uncertainty is to name a testamentary guardian for your children in a will or in a separate document.
-If you don’t have minor children, a well drafted will still become important because the will directs your assets and properties to the person you want to give it to, and ensures that that the transfer is orderly.
-If you have tangible personal property that you want to give to a certain person, a will makes sure that the person gets those assets.
-It’s absolutely essential that you have a will, no matter who you are and no matter how little money you think you have.
+The best way to prevent that uncertainty is to name a guardian for your children in a will or in a separate document.
+A will is still important, even if you don’t have minor children because the will directs your assets and properties to the person you want to give it to, and ensures that that the transfer is orderly.
+If you have tangible personal property that you want to give to a particular person, a will makes sure that the person gets those assets.
+A well-drafted will and estate planning ensure that you keep your family out of court and out of conflict, no matter who you are and no matter how little money you think you have.

 For more information on Protecting Your Children And Other Heirs, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (844) 329-6469 today.